-The lands between Watendlath and the Borrowdale/Langstrath valleys offer some really good walking, showcased by two lovely areas of water.
+The lands between Watendlath and the Borrowdale/Langstrath valleys offer some really good walking.
+In particular they are showcased by two lovely areas of water.
 Whilst Watendlath tarn is large (for a tarn) with easy access to anyone prepared to take the single track drive to the small hamlet bearing its name, Dock Tarn is shy and retiring and rather lovely.
 In recent years I have had my picnic lunch at Dock Tarn whilst navigation training for the National Park.
 It is an idyllic spot for lunch but perfect for training the skills of map and compass.
 Just off path there is some suitably lively terrain.

-I often forget the tarn is there and come across it by accident whilst heading for the nearby fells of Great Crag and/or High Crag.
-It is always a pleasant surprise, whether lounging by its shores picnicking for the afternoon with the family or fighting my way past in the teeth of a gale.
-The pull up from Stonethwaite to Dock Tarn is steep but soon over and thereafter the walking is typically Lakes, rugged but picturesque and, of course, highly enjoyable.
+I sometimes forget Dock tarn exists and come across it by accident whilst heading for the nearby fells of Great Crag and/or High Crag.
+It is always a pleasant surprise.
+Watendlath is more obvious, the tarn is large and the hamlet much sort after by photographers.
+On the walk itself the initial climb from Stonethwaite to Dock Tarn is steep.
+However it is soon over.
+Thereafter the walking is typically Lakes, rugged but picturesque and, of course, highly enjoyable.